cantidio/gorgonDart/README.md

 Font File used in the tests - [Transcends Games](http://openfontlibrary.org/en/font/transcends-games)

-Dalmo Pereira for creating the SpriteSheet used in the tests.
+Dalmo Pereira for creating the SpriteSheet used in the tests - <dalmokb@gmail.com>